 Weekly Grinds for 2nd Year Students

 For over 50 years, The Institute of Education has been trusted by students and their parents to deliver the highest quality, most effective exam-focused tuition in Ireland.
-Taught by our experienced and skilled teachers, our renowned Weekly Grinds provide 2nd year students with consistent, expert tuition throughout the year, ensuring they never fall behind in class and have the confidence and knowledge to succeed at Junior Cycle level.
+Taught by our experienced and skilled teachers, our renowned 2nd year grinds provide students with consistent, expert tuition throughout the year, ensuring they never fall behind in class and have the confidence and knowledge to succeed at Junior Cycle level.

 Students attending these weekly classes receive the following benefits: